nobias-fht/advanced-scripting/docs/course/pipelines/advanced_segmentation/instances_to_rois.md

     labelToROI(1);
     ```

-Finally, we need to wrap the `labelToROI()` in a for loop, to loop through all of the avaialable labels.
+Finally, we need to wrap the `labelToROI()` in a for loop, to loop through all of the available labels.
 How could find out when to terminate the loop (ie when the maximum label value is reached)?

 ??? question "Make a for loop that loops through the label values, passing the iterator into the `labelToROI()` function"
     ```javascript